 Introducing the web site ...

-This website is for anyone who wants a clear and authoritative introduction to Iran's pre-Islamic past, and the first 500 years of Islamic rule.
+This website is for anyone who wants a clear and authoritative introduction to Iran's pre-Islamic past, and the early centuries of Islamic rule.

-It will guide you through Iran's history and culture from the very early appearance of civilised living (around 5,500 BC), through the vast Persian empire under the Achaemenid kings (558 - 330 BC), the interval of Greek control (330 - 125 BC), and the return of Iranian rule under the Parthians (247 BC - AD 225) and the Sasanians (AD 225 - 651), whose rule was ended by the Arab conquest.
-The early Arab rule from Damascus in Syria (under the Umayyad, AD 637 - 750) gave way to a more Persianised dynasty, the Abbasids (750 - 1040).
-The Turkish Seljuqs who superseded them also keenly embraced Persian traditions and culture - but continued to accept the Abbasid caliphs as heads of Islam.
+It will guide you through Iran's history and culture from the first evidence of civilised living (from around at least 5,500 BC), through the vast Persian empire under the Achaemenid kings (558 - 330 BC), the interval of Greek control (330 - 125 BC), and the return to Iranian rule under the Parthians (247 BC - AD 225) and the Sasanians (AD 225 - 651), whose rule was ended by the Arab conquest.
+The early Arab rule from Damascus in Syria (under the Umayyads, AD 637 - 750) gave way to a more Persianised dynasty, the Abbasids (750 - 1040).
+The Turkish Seljuqs who superseded them also keenly embraced Persian traditions and culture - and continued to accept the Abbasid caliphs as heads of Islam.
 Then the Mongols invaded (AD 1218) and suddenly it seemed that everything could be lost.

 Iran is frequently in the news - and not always in a good way.
 Few people have any clear knowledge of Iran's historical place in the world, or of Iran's achievements in the past, or Iran's contributions to civilisation.
-Until AD 1492, when the discovery of America suddenly shifted the centre to Europe (previously a backwater), Iran or Persia had been at the heart of the civilised world - the essential link between north and south, east and west.
+Until AD 1492, when the discovery of America suddenly shifted the centre to Europe (previously a backwater), Iran and Central Asia had been at the heart of the civilised world - the essential link between north and south, east and west.